 Mary A. Whalen future

-The Mary A. Whalen was launched May 21, 1938.
-We have some forward-looking plans for the old girl!
+The Mary A. Whalen was launched May 21, 1938, and we have some forward-looking plans for the old girl!

-The oil tanker MARY A. WHALEN is PortSide NewYork's ambassador to the BLUEspace and site of our offices and many programs.
+While we look for a site to create our intended maritime center with building space, the oil tanker MARY A. WHALEN has been the site our offices and many programs.
 She is the only oil tanker cultural center in the world.
 She is the last of her kind in the USA.
 She is on the National Register of Historic Places, to understand why, see her history page.
-The MARY A. WHALEN is located at the south end of Pier 11, in Atlantic Basin, Red Hook, Brooklyn.
-That is next to the Brooklyn Cruise Terminal.

 Adaptation to increase docking options